rvikunwar/github-readme/README.md

 <h1 align="center">Github README</h1>

-<p align="center">🚀 Your source for awesome README content for profiles, blogs, and instructions.</p>
+<p align="center">🚀 Your source and creator for awesome README content for profiles, blogs, and instructions.</p>

 <p align="center">
   <a href="#what-is-a-readme">What is a README?</a> •